Access the request-scoped container (used for the current request).

 ...

-Mixing Wireup and fastapi.Depends in an application is strongly discouraged and should be avoided unless absolutely necessary.
+Mixing Wireup and `fastapi.Depends` is discouraged and should be avoided unless necessary.

-Keep in mind that although accessing the Wireup container in FastAPI dependencies is possible, the reverse is not: Wireup services cannot depend on objects provided by fastapi.Depends.
+Keep in mind that while accessing the Wireup container in FastAPI dependencies is possible, the reverse is not: Wireup services cannot depend on objects provided by `fastapi.Depends`.